Support our vision for Glenthorne Farm

 To better help animals in South Australia, we’re embarking on a new direction.
 We must create a visionary new Animal Care Campus, placing education at the core of everything we do.
 We believe the ideal site for this campus is Glenthorne Farm, at O’Halloran Hill in Adelaide’s south.
 Please support our vision by signing our petition.

-With the state election looming, we have a rare window of opportunity to show South Australia's leaders that broad community support exists for RSPCA at Glenthorne Farm.
+With a decision soon to be made on this parcel of land, we have a rare window of opportunity to show South Australia’s leaders that broad community support exists for RSPCA at Glenthorne Farm.